Why You Feel Exhausted Studying for the Bar Exam

 3) Find the sweet spot in the tools you use

 Maybe you don’t need another cup of coffee.
-Maybe you just need water and sleep.
+Maybe you just need some hydration and sleep (a Frappuccino is NOT hydration).

 Or keep hoping espresso fixes your existential fatigue idk

-Maybe you don’t need a bunch of different outlines or classes or crazy schedules.
-Maybe you just need 1 or 2 go-to references to keep it simple and save yourself the frustration of cross-checking everything.
+Maybe you don’t need a bunch of different outlines or classes or crazy schedules or other shiny objects.
+Maybe you just need 1 or 2 go-to references to keep it simple.
+Save yourself the frustration of cross-checking everything.

 More on how to take control of your studies.
 Passers often cite this idea back to me as the foundation of their reason for success.